NavCoderr/agv-dynamic-tms-decision-support/README.md

 ## License

-This repository is provided for research and reproducibility purposes.
+This repository is provided for academic research and reproducibility purposes.
 Please cite the associated manuscript and repository if you use the data, code, or processed outputs.